* Bestselling author

 In June 2014 Coates wrote what became perhaps his most famous article, “The Case for Reparations,” which claims that “America begins in black plunder and white democracy,” and that the entire remainder of U.S. history has been little more than an ugly continuation of that sinful genesis.
 While reparations payments to contemporary blacks would be, by Coates’s calculus, insufficient to truly settle the historical score, they would at least serve as a statement acknowledging that “the full acceptance of our collective biography and its consequences” is “the price we must pay” to address the fact that “American prosperity was ill-gotten and selective in its distribution.”

-In a subsequent article that same year, Coates recalled: “Like many black children in this country, I did not have a culture of scholastic high achievement around me.
+In a subsequent article that same year, titled “Acting French,” Coates recalled: “Like many black children in this country, I did not have a culture of scholastic high achievement around me.
 There were very few adults around me who’d been great students and were subsequently rewarded for their studiousness….
 I mostly thought of school as a place one goes so as not to be eventually killed, drugged, or jailed.”
-Moreover, Coates deemed it futile to “urge young black children towardeducationso that they may be respectable or impress the ‘right people,’” because the latter—whose minds had been poisoned by “a country rooted in white supremacy”—would inevitably “remain unimpressed.”
-“For most of American history,” Coates said in yet another piece, “it has been national policy to plunder the capital accumulated by black people—social or otherwise.
+Moreover, Coates deemed it futile to “urge young black children toward education so that they may be respectable or impress the ‘right people,’” because the latter—whose minds had been poisoned by “a country rooted in white supremacy”—would inevitably “remain unimpressed.”
+“For most of American history,” Coates said in the same piece, “it has been national policy to plunder the capital accumulated by black people—social or otherwise.
 It began with the prohibition against reading, proceeded to separate and wholly unequal schools, and continues to this very day in our tacit acceptance of segregation….”

-In light of the long list of job offers, professional honors, and monetary rewards Coates has received in exchange for his work as an agent of racial discord, conservative author and activist David Horowitz has described him as “America’s most pampered racist.”
-In a similar vein, author and columnist Daniel Greenfield characterizes Coates as “the literary version of Kanye West; an absurdly privileged second-generation radical stuck on self-pity, touring European capitals while whining about racism, responding to white liberal adulation with fresh reserves of victimhood….
+Conservative author and columnist Daniel Greenfield characterizes Coates as “an absurdly privileged second-generation radical stuck on self-pity, touring European capitals while whining about racism, responding to white liberal adulation with fresh reserves of victimhood….
 He’s a success story whose topic is his own oppression….
 The more the media panders to Ta-Nehisi Coates, the more he claims to be the victim.”
 Adds Greenfield:

 “White supremacy is Coates’ religion.
 It causes all things and explains all things as Ta-Nehisi Coates attempts to peddle the shopworn Afrocentric ideas he grew up with to a modern audience.
 White people represent the omnipotent evil that Ta-Nehisi Coates needs in order to pretend to be an oppressed man engaged in a struggle while marketing that same struggle to the evil white people….